 All transcripts must arrive at Emory no later than the end of the entering student’s first semester in Emory College of Arts and Sciences.

 We compare course descriptions to determine similarity of classes.
-If we do not have a catalog from the school you attended, or if we cannot find course descriptions on your school's website, you will need to have one sent to us to ensure all of your class work is evaluated properly.
+If we do not have a catalog from the school attended, or if we cannot find course descriptions on the school's website, the student will need to have one sent to us to ensure all class work is evaluated properly.
 (Physical education, health, or remedial courses will not transfer.)

 The Office of Admission does not determine which courses might apply toward major requirements.
-You should contact the appropriate department to determine what classes could count toward a major.
+Students should contact the appropriate department to determine what classes could count toward a major.

 We do not award duplicate credit for the same course or exam.
 For example, a student can receive credit for only one of the following: a college English composition course, an AP English examination, or the IB higher-level English examination.